Is it Normal to Become Bloated During Intermittent Fasting?

 According to the Mayo Clinic, whether you’re dieting or not, most individuals do experience periodic bloating without any harm.
 In most situations, the body resolves the condition naturally.
 But, when bloating begins to interfere with daily body functions or physical activities, you need to talk with your doctor.

-Remember, the purpose of IF is fitness, weight loss, and improved digestion for a healthier well-being.
+Remember, the purpose of IF is fitness, weight loss, and improved digestion for healthier well-being.
 If you’re considering IF as a weight loss program or you’ve already started the process, take the time to review your choice of foods and eating patterns to avoid bloating.

 What Causes Bloating During Intermittent Fasting?

-Two foods groups that offer health benefits for losing weight are high protein and whole grains (high fiber).
+Two food groups that offer health benefits for losing weight are high protein and whole grains (high fiber).
 While dieting, these two food groups do help to satisfy your hunger quickly.
 But for your body to digest these foods, it needs a higher level of water intake.
 If your body becomes dehydrated, it naturally responds with bloating and constipation.

 Tips and habits to remember while fasting: